ShanonPearce/ASH-Toolset/README.md

 5. Select Headphone Type from options:
    - In-Ear Headphones
    - Over-Ear/On-Ear Headphones
+6. Select Room Target from available options:
+   - Flat
+   - ASH Target
+   - Harman Target
+   - HATS Target
+   - Toole Target
+   - rtings Target
-6. Select which files to include in the export
+7. Select which files to include in the export
    - Direction specific WAVs: Directional WAV BRIRs for convolution.
 2 Channels, 24 bit depth, 44.1Khz
    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
 4 Channels, 24 bit depth, 44.1Khz
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
 14 Channels, 24 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs
-7. Select a location to export files to.
+8. Select a location to export files to.
 Files will be saved under ASH-Custom-Set sub directory
-8. Click the process BRIRs button to export the customised BRIRs to above directory
+9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
+This may take a minute to run.

 # License
 ASH-Toolset is distributed under the terms of the GNU Affero General Public License v3.0 (AGPL-3.0).
 A copy of this license is provided in the file LICENSE.